Cosmic shear with one component and its application to future radio surveys: Introduction

 Although the limited spatial resolution of radio telescopes makes it challenging to reconstruct a velocity map for individual galaxies.
 Nevertheless, the measured emission line widths can be used to determine the line-of-sight velocity with high precision.
 This motivates the one-component KL, where we infer the disk's inclination and consequently only one of the shear component.
 This simplified approach sacrifices one shear component, but retains the ability to break the shape-shear degeneracy without a spatially resolved velocity map.
 While motivated by radio observations, the one-component KL framework applies broadly to any dataset that measures galaxy rotation velocities without producing velocity maps.

 In this paper, we develop the formalism of the one-component shear analysis and investigate its potential through simulated likelihood analyses assuming the SKA phase 2 (SKA2) survey configuration.
 This paper is organized as follows.
-We derive the data vector and the covariance matrix for the one-component shear two-point statistics in section~\ref{sec:theory}.
-Section~\ref{sec:samples} describes the galaxy sample and the estimation of the number density for the simulated analyses.
-In section~\ref{sec:forecast}, we present the likelihood forecasts for the SKA2.
-We discuss the implications of the forecast and possible extensions of the one-component KL in section~\ref{sec:discussion}, and conclude in section~\ref{sec:conclusion}.
+We derive the data vector and the covariance matrix for the one-component shear two-point statistics in Sec.~\ref{sec:theory}.
+Sec.~\ref{sec:samples} describes the galaxy sample and the estimation of the number density for the simulated analyses.
+In Sec.~\ref{sec:forecast}, we present the likelihood forecasts for the SKA2.
+We discuss the implications of the forecast and possible extensions of the one-component KL in Sec.~\ref{sec:discussion}, and conclude in Sec.~\ref{sec:conclusion}.